kaishin/speedsterapp.com/source/faq.md

 ## How do I get a SpeedOfMe API key?

-While Speedster is not affiliated with SpeedOfMe, here is how you can get your key as it stands now:
+To use your own API key, you need:

+- A [SpeedOfMe](http://speedof.me) API key (not affiliated with Speedster).
+- A test page hosted in a unique domain associated to your key.

+The next two sections will detail each requirement.

+### Getting a SpeedOfMe API key

-1. Head to the SpeedOfMe [plans and pricing page](http://SpeedOfMe/api-plans.html).
-There is a free trial in case you are not ready to commit yet.
+1. Head to the SpeedOfMe [plans and pricing page](http://speedof.me/api-plans.html).
+There is a **free trial** in case you are not ready to subscribe yet.
 2. Click "Start Free Trial" on the plan that you are interested in.
 Pick with "Developer" if unsure.
 3. In the sign up page, enter your personal details.
-Leave *Domain* for now.
-4. Enter `speedsterapp.nfshost.com` in the *Domain* field. ⚠️ This is an important step if you want to use your key with Speedster.
+Enter `speedsterapp.nfshost.com` in the *Domain* field for now.
-5. Validate your email.
+4. Validate your email.

-6. Done.
-You should be able to copy your API key and track your usage.
+### Getting a unique test page domain

+1. Head to the [speedster-test-page](https://github.com/kaishin/speedster-test-page) repository.
+2. Follow the setup instructions in the [README](https://github.com/kaishin/speedster-test-page/blob/gh-pages/README.md).
+3. Update the *Domain* field in both SpeedOfMe and Speedter.
+See the [README](https://github.com/kaishin/speedster-test-page/blob/gh-pages/README.md) for more details.

 <hr>